Klipper3d/klipper/docs/Benchmarks.md

 ECHO Test result is: {"%.0fK" % (3. * freq / ticks / 1000.)}
 ```

+Benchmarks may be run with the micro-controller code compiled using a
+"step pulse duration" of zero (the tables below report this as "no
+delay").
+This configuration is believed to be valid in real-world
+usage when one is solely using Trinamic stepper drivers.
+The results
+of these benchmarks are not reported in the Features.md document.

 ### AVR step rate benchmark ###

 The following configuration sequence is used on AVR chips: